Automated Ingestion & Batch Scanning Workflows: Production Architectures for Digital Preservation

 "event_detail": f"SHA-256 calculation for {file_path.name}",

-"event_outcome": status,
+"event_outcome": outcome,

 "event_outcome_detail": f"Checksum: {checksum}",

-"linking_agent_identifier": "python_ingest_worker_v2.4"
+"linking_agent_identifier": "python_ingest_worker_v2.4",

 }